wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 **Q:**&ensp;I do not know.
 Formerly, I would have said it depends on my body; now I can see that the body is secondary, not primary, and cannot be considered as an evidence of existence.

-**M:**&ensp;I am glad you have abandoned the ‘I am the body’ idea, the main source of error and suffering.
+**M:**&ensp;I am glad you have abandoned the “I am the body” idea, the main source of error and suffering.

 **Q:**&ensp;I have abandoned it intellectually, but the sense of being the particular, a person, is still with me.
 I can say, “I am”, but what I am I cannot say.